Magic Number

 Video commentary

-Making use of the weakness that nested list is ignored, that is
+We can go one step further us of the fact that nested list is ignored, that is

 [ [ 1 2 3 ] ] evaluates to [ 1 2 3 ] …